 Finally, it’s spa time.
 Whether you enjoy delving into ancient ruins or pampering yourself with fancy treatments, Fordongianus is the place for you.
 In fact, here a modern spa centre providing all types of treatments, from mud therapy to balneotherapy to relaxing in the thermal baths rich in healing properties, sits just beside the ancient baths dating back to, wait for it, Roman times.
 Unsurprisingly, one might say, since Romans were pretty famous for their knack for overindulging in spa treatments.
 Located on the plain of the Campidano Oristanese, Fordongianus lies between Cagliari and Nuoro, just after a detour from the main 131 highway.

 Travel tips for your Sardinia holiday

 Rent a car.
-For as beautiful as it is, Sardinia is not exactly known for its efficient public transportation, so when you organize your trip beyond modernity and in the quest for the primordial, your best bet is the rent a car with the many car rentals available in the island’s airports, such as Hertz, Avis and others.
+For as beautiful as it is, Sardinia is not exactly known for its efficient public transportation, so when you organize your trip beyond modernity and in the quest for the primordial, your best bet is the rent a car with the many car rentals available in the island’s airports, such as Hertz.